pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 Detailed reports and visualisations need to provide an accurate description of the outcomes, and they need to convince the reader.
 The most critical aspect of successfully communicating the solution to a problem is to ensure that the consumers of the results understand them and are willing to use the data product to solve their problem.
 As much as data science is a systematic process, it is also a cultural process that involves managing the internal change in the organisation.

 Advertising executive Fred Barnard coined the well-worn cliche that "a picture is worth (ten) thousand words" in 1927.
 While this might be the case, the complexity of data science in most cases requires text to explain the analysis.
+Perhaps we should say: “A picture is worth a 1000 numbers”.

 To claim that a report needs to be written with clarity and precision in proper spelling and grammar almost seems redundant.
 The importance of readable reports implies that the essential language a data scientist needs to master is not Python or R but English, or whatever language you communicate in.